lszt/mfgt-api-node/README.md

-# Skeleton project for Swagger
+# MFGT API project using Swagger